 Chiropractor who served in the Navy faces charges in North Dakota quadruple homicide

-The person police believe walked into a real estate office and killed four people -- shocking residents of a small town unaccustomed to such gruesome violence -- is reportedly a chiropractor who served in the U.S. Navy.
+The person police believe walked into a real estate office and killed four people -- shocking residents of a small town unaccustomed to such gruesome violence -- is a chiropractor who reportedly served in the U.S. Navy.

 Chad Isaak, 44, of Washburn, N.D. was arrested Thursday, three days after the killings at RJR Management, a business that collects rents for property owners, including the suspect's landlord.